Payloads approved for launch

 Other commercial

-Commercial organisations put up a variety of payloads for different purposes including science, remote sensing, technology demonstration and education.
+Commercial organisations put up a variety of payloads for different purposes including science, remote sensing and technology demonstration, communications and educational.
 Other commercial purposes which do not fit into these categories include:

 • creating artificial meteor showers

-The below summaries are for all payloads and other licences approved between 1 April and 30 June 2025.
+The below summaries are for all payloads approved between 1 October and 31 December 2025.

 Where information has not been published about a payload, there are grounds for withholding that information under the Official Information Act 1982.